 Thanks to Harrison’s death, Tyler was not only the 10th Vice President, but also the 10th President of the United States.
 Several times leading up to the Presidency, Tyler attempted to bow out of politics and go back to practicing law and taking care of his family.
 He continued to find himself thrust back into the spotlight though, eventually being tacked on to Harrison’s Presidential ticket.

 Upon Harrison’s election, Tyler moved back to his home in Williamsburg, expecting that as Vice President, he’d not have much of anything to do, so could simply stay at home and execute his plan of bowing out of politics, while still technically being Vice President.
-Obviously Harrison’s death thwarted his attempt at the quite life.
+Obviously Harrison’s death thwarted his attempt at the quiet life.

 Later in his life, Tyler was elected to the Congress of the Confederate States of America and was a supporter of the secession of the southern states.